bobbydmartino/bobbydmartino.github.io/README.md

 2. Clone the Repository: (you've already done this)
    - Enter the project directory: `cd stephenmartino.github.io`
+   - Switch the primary branch from master to main (ask GPT), rename master to "legacy"

 3. Install Dependencies:
    - In the project directory, run: `npm install`